College: United States

 In the United States, there were 5,916 post-secondary institutions (universities and colleges) as of 2020–21 having peaked at 7,253 in 2012–13 and fallen every year since.
-A "college" in the US can refer to a constituent part of a university (which can be a residential college, the sub-division of the university offering undergraduate courses, or a school of the university offering particular specialized courses), an independent institution offering bachelor's-level courses, or an institution offering instruction in a particular professional, technical or vocational field.
+A "college" In the United States can refer to a constituent part of a university (which can be a residential college, the sub-division of the university offering undergraduate courses, or a school of the university offering particular specialized courses), an independent institution offering bachelor's-level courses, or an institution offering instruction in a particular professional, technical or vocational field.
 In popular usage, the word "college" is the generic term for any post-secondary undergraduate education.
 Americans "go to college" after high school, regardless of whether the specific institution is formally a college or a university.
 Some students choose to dual-enroll, by taking college classes while still in high school.
 The word and its derivatives are the standard terms used to describe the institutions and experiences associated with American post-secondary undergraduate education.

-Students must pay for college before taking classes.
+Students typically pay tuition before enrolling in classes.
 Some borrow the money via loans, and some students fund their educations with cash, scholarships, grants, or some combination of these payment methods.
 In 2011, the state or federal government subsidized $8,000 to $100,000 for each undergraduate degree.
 For state-owned schools (called "public" universities), the subsidy was given to the college, with the student benefiting from lower tuition.
 The state subsidized on average 50% of public university tuition.